 5.1 Course equivalency requests for pre-requisite courses from other institutions should be submitted and approved prior to submission of a program application.

-5.3 Request for Course Extensions that are for courses that are over seven years old must have an anticipated Final Fieldwork (student teaching) semester indicated and include a statement of what has been done in the content area of the class to keep current on the course topics since the course was taken.
+5.3 Requests to Waive the & Year Limit on Credential Coursework that are for courses that are over 7 years old must have an anticipated Final Fieldwork (student teaching) semester indicated and include a statement of what has been done in the content area of the class to keep current on the course topics since the course was taken.

 5.5 Courses with pre-approved course equivalencies must have been taken within the last 7 years.